mbockgeorges/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a scripte that sets the all permissions to the other use only Write a script that sets the mode of the file hello Write a script that sets the mode of the file hello the same as olled's mode Create a script that adds execute permission to all subdirectories of the current directory for the owner the group owner and other us
+Write a scripte that sets the all permissions to the other use only Write a script that sets the mode of the file hello Write a script that sets the mode of the file hello the same as olled's mode Create a script that adds execute permission to all subdirectories of the current directory for the owner the group owner and other user
+Create a script that creates a directory called my_dir with permission 751 in working directory